DominiqueMaucieri/quadcleanR/cran-comments.md

+## Release Summary
+Minor release after peer review with JOSS

 ## R CMD check results
-There are no ERRORs or WARNINGs, but there were 2 NOTEs:
+There are no ERRORs or WARNINGs, but there was 1 NOTE:

 #### Found only on windows-x86_64-devel: